-Weaselhead Flats has reopened after six months of being closed.
-The park has been closed since the June flood when a number of undetonated explosives were uncovered.
-The park is now considered safe for the public to access.
+Weaselhead Flats is open to the public.
+The park closed after the 2013 flood when a number of undetonated explosives were uncovered.
+The park is now considered safe for visitors.
 Warning signs have been placed in the park to alert users to the possibility of explosives and brochures have been distributed to the Weaselhead/Glenmore Preservation Society.
 More....

 Weaselhead Flats is a 237 hectare natural environment park that borders the west end of the Glenmore Reservoir and connects South Glenmore Park and North Glenmore Park.